-- A. The following conduct is prohibited within any of the Common Areas of the Reservation, and any individual found to have engaged in such conduct within one of the Common Areas of the Reservation shall be deemed to have violated this Ordinance. - 1.
-Being drunk, obviously under the influence of a controlled substance, or disorderly. - (a) This includes causing a disturbance at a Common Area or acting in a manner that negatively impacts the ability of others to use and/or enjoy that Common Area. - 2.
-Verbally threatening to harm another person or any property belonging to another person or the Tribe. - (a) If the person threatened is an employee of the Tribe, this includes threats relating to that employee's job. - 3.
+A. The following conduct is prohibited within any of the Common Areas of the Reservation, and any individual found to have engaged in such conduct within one of the Common Areas of the Reservation shall be deemed to have violated this Ordinance.

+- 1. Being noticeably intoxicated, noticeably under the influence of a controlled substance, and/or disorderly. - (a) This includes causing a disturbance at a Common Area or acting in a manner that negatively impacts the ability of others to use and/or enjoy that Common Area. - 2.
+Threatening to harm another person or any property belonging to another person or the Tribe. - (a) If the person threatened is an employee of the Tribe, this includes threats relating to that employee's job. - 3.
 Willfully interfering with another person's authorized use and/or enjoyment of a Common Area of the Reservation. - 4.
 Willfully interfering with or otherwise hindering an employee's ability to perform his/her job. - 5.
-Failing to comply with a reasonable request from a Tribal employee, elected Tribal official or law enforcement officer. - 6.
+Failing to comply with a reasonable request from a Tribal employee, elected Tribal official, MLE or other law enforcement officer. - 6.
 Willfully destroying any property without causing any harm to any other person. - 7.
-Threatening another person with a weapon or other object that could cause serious bodily injury without actually causing any bodily harm to anyone.

-8. Intentionally causing bodily harm to another person, or unintentionally causing bodily harm to another person if that other person was a bystander and not a participant, in an altercation in which the Suspect participated.
+Threatening another person with a weapon or other object that could cause serious bodily injury without actually causing any bodily harm to anyone. - 8.
+Intentionally causing bodily harm to another person, or unintentionally causing bodily harm to another person if that other person was a bystander and not a participant, in an altercation in which the Suspect participated. - B. A Tribal Member who commits a Violation in a Common Area shall be held responsible pursuant to this Ordinance. - If a Tribal Member is arrested as a result of committing a Violation, any civil penalty imposed on that Tribal Member pursuant to this Ordinance shall be in addition to, and not in lieu of, any State or Federal criminal penalty imposed on that Tribal Member as a result of the act(s) constituting a Violation. - C. A Tribal Member who commits a Violation at a Common Area shall be cited by MTPD, and MTPD may file a Notice of Violation with the Morongo Tribal Court.